What is Endoscopic Sleeve Gastroplasty?

 How does an Endoscopic Sleeve Gastroplasty work?

-Endoscopic Gastroplasty works not just by reducing stomach size but by petitioning the stomach into a slowly emptying upper part, and a normally functioning lower part.
+Endoscopic Gastroplasty works not just by reducing stomach size but by partitioning the stomach into a slowly emptying upper part, and a normally functioning lower part.
 The ‘upper part’ (distensible fundus) of the ESG stomach ‘traps’ food, which then descends slowly down the main stomach channel, whereas liquids move more quickly through the main channel and also in between folds of stomach created by the sutures.

 Endoscopic Sleeve Gastroplasty Procedure